-It’s creamy and dreamy without any butter or cream.
+It’s creamy and dreamy without any butter or cream (though it is loaded with grated Parm).
 Squash is transformative like that.

 October 16: Sausage, Corn and Poblano Chowder

-It’s spicy, sweet and hearty, and it happens to keep really well in the freezer.
+It’s spicy, sweet, hearty and just so happens to keep really well in the freezer.
 Need we say more?

 October 22: Alison Roman’s Roasted Squash with Yogurt and Spiced Buttered Pistachios

-Give us a chance to eat sweet, creamy squash as a main course and we’ll take it.
-The combination of lemony yogurt sauce and brown butter is—dare we say?—divine.
+Give us the chance to eat sweet, creamy squash as a main course and we’ll take it.
+The combination of lemony yogurt sauce and brown butter is—dare we say—divine.

 October 23: Portobello Mushrooms Stuffed with Barley Risotto

-Who needs bowls when you have big, juicy mushrooms?
+Who needs bowls when you can lean on big, juicy mushrooms instead?
 This meal tastes decadent, but it’s actually pretty healthy.

 October 24: One-Pan Roasted Chicken with Carrots

 You can’t go wrong with this pairing.
-We love the way the carrots soak up some of the juices as the chicken cooks.
+We love the way the carrots soak up some of the chicken's flavorful juices as they cook.

 October 26: Roasted Squash and Tofu with Soy, Honey, Chili and Ginger

-The key to crispy tofu is to press all the liquid out, so don’t skip that step.
-Serve this with rice on the side for a filling main course.
+The key to crispy tofu is to press all the liquid out before cooking it, so don’t skip that step.
+Serve the squash with rice on the side to create a filling main course.